laurielim/eleventy-pp/src/content/en/pages/index.md

 title: "Performance Plastics & Equipments"
 layout: "layouts/home.html"
 hero:
+  perf: Performance
+  plas: Plastics
+  equip: Equipments
-  lead: "Helping your business grow whether you’re bringing a new product to market or ramping up production."
+  lead: "We assist you in growing your business whether you’re bringing a new product to market or ramping up production."
   cta:
     text: "Explore our products"
     link: "#products"